rfox90/scss-fourseven-issue-100/README.md

 # scss-fourseven

-This repo demonstrates the problems using fourseven-scss on windows, running this on windows should lead to:
+This repo demonstrated (Issue #100)[https://github.com/fourseven/meteor-scss/issues/100] with the fourseven-scss meteor package on windows.

+running this on windows lead to:

 ```
 Your app is crashing.
 Here's the latest log.